-Clean the piston heads and grooves for piston rings from carbon deposits
+Clean the piston heads and piston ring grooves from carbon deposits.

 Pistons according to the outer diameter of the skirt and cylinders according to the internal diameter are sorted into three size groups and marked with the letters - A, B, C.